 Project Overview

 This project deployed a tool designed to identify, track, and visualise disruption data related to accessibility across the Transport for London (TfL) network.
-I wanted to come up with a project that went beyond business objectives by creating an accessibility based solution after hearing the issues users face across public transport from a Policy Connect Ressearch Fellow
+I wanted to come up with a project that tested my use of APIs, live reporting, and dashboard by creating an accessibility solution after hearing the issues users face across public transport from a Policy Connect Ressearch Fellow.

 The Challenge